renebarto/baremetal/doc/system-startup.md

 6. If SD boot enabled, load `bootcode.bin` from the second SD card into level 2 cache, start second stage boot loader if possible
 7. If NAND / Flash boot enabled, load second stage bootloader from flash into level 2 cache, start second stage boot loader if possible
 8. If SPI boot enabled, try to boot from SPI
-9. If USB boot enabled, try to boot from a mass storage of LAN951X (ethernet) device, for each mass storage device, try to load `bootcode.bin`, for each LAN951X device, try to perform DHCP / TFTP boot
+9. If USB boot enabled, try to boot from a mass storage device, for each mass storage device, try to load `bootcode.bin`
+10. If network boot enabled (through USB boot), try to boot from a mass storage of LAN951X (ethernet) device, for each device, try to perform DHCP / TFTP boot
-10. The first stage bootloader loads `bootcode.bin` from the SD card and loads it into level 2 cache
+11. The first stage bootloader loads `bootcode.bin` from the SD card and loads it into level 2 cache
-11. Second stage bootloader is executed
+12. Second stage bootloader is executed
-12. Second stage bootloader loads the GPU firmware from `start.elf`
+13. Second stage bootloader loads the GPU firmware from `start.elf`
-13. GPU firmware is executed
+14. GPU firmware is executed
-14. GPU firmware loads configuration parameters (optional) from `config.txt`, kernel image from `kernelxx.img` and kernel parameters from `cmdline.txt`.
+15. GPU firmware loads configuration parameters (optional) from `config.txt`, kernel image from `kernelxx.img` and kernel parameters from `cmdline.txt`.
-15. The CPU is started and boots the kernel
+16. The CPU is started and boots the kernel

 Be aware that a large part of the bootup is performed by the GPU (bootcode.bin, start.elf), which has different assembly code than the CPU.